omerugi/Monom-Polynom/README.md

 Monom class works as follows:
 *    1. Receiving a String containing mathematical expression according to Monom ax^b structure.
-*    2. Creating a Monom obj. using a direct constructor inputs the coefficient and the power.
+*    2. Creating a Monom obj. using direct constructor inputs the coefficient and the power.

 *    the class validates that the inputs are forming a valid Monom, and supports the follows Methods
 ----------------------------------------------------------------------------------------------------------------------
 **Methods implemented**